-- 2.3.19 The housing requirement for Bradford District used in the Core Strategy Further Engagement Draft was set out in the, now revoked, RSS.
+- 2.3.18 The housing requirement figure for Bradford District used in the Core Strategy Further Engagement Draft was set out in the, now revoked, RSS.
 The NPPF makes clear that the Core Strategy must meet objectively assessed need and this will be tested at independent examination.
-The Council commissioned GVA to undertake this study.
-The brief was to review the latest demographic information on population and households, other factors such as the economy and use this to project and derive a local housing need target. - 2.3.20 The Study commenced on the 5th September 2012 with a workshop with key stakeholders to discuss the methodology for the study. - 2.3.21 A final report has been received.
-A feedback session was held on 25 February 2013 where the consultants set out the approach, main findings and key recommendations to the Council.
-The report will now be considered by officers in redrafting the Core Strategy.
-The report concludes that the districts housing requirement should be in the range of between 2,210 and 2,565 dwellings per year.
-This compares to the RSS requirement of 2,700 per year.
-The importance of this study continues to be underlined by inspectors who have challenged several plans due to lack of a robust approach underpinning their housing requirement which has led to examinations being put on hold pending further technical work and potential changes to their plans.
+The Council commissioned GVA with Edge Analytics, to undertake this study.
+The brief was to review the latest demographic information on population and households, other factors such as the economy and use this to project and derive a local housing need target. - 2.3.19 The Study commenced on the 5th September 2012 with a workshop with key stakeholders to discuss the methodology for the study. - 2.3.20 An initial report was issued in February 2013 based on the then current 2008 based household projections.
+A stakeholder feedback session was held on 25 February 2013 where the consultants set out the approach, main findings and key recommendations to the Council. - 2.3.21 This initial study has subsequently been updated by an addendum report which re runs the modelling to incorporate the interim 2011 based household projections issued by the Communities and Local Government (CLG) in April 2013.
+The addendum report concludes that the District's housing requirement should be in the middle of a range of between 1,807 and 2,565 dwellings per year.
+The Core Strategy Publication Draft has therefore adopted an annual target of 2,200 dwellings per annum for the period 2011-2030.
+This compares to the previous RSS requirement of 2,700 per year.
+The importance of this study continues to be underlined by inspectors undertaking Local Plan examinations who have challenged several plans due to lack of a robust approach underpinning their housing requirement which has led to examinations being put on hold pending further technical work and potential changes to their plans.

-Strategic Housing Market Assessment Update
+Strategic Housing Market Assessment (SHMA) Update

-2.3.22 The SHMA was published in support of the Further Engagement Draft.
-It set out detailed information on the type mix and affordability of housing needs across the district and was the basis in particular for the affordable housing policies within the Core Strategy.
-Work on an update to the SHMA is ongoing and will use updated data and information to reflect changes in the housing market over the past 2 years and produce new estimates of future affordable housing need.
-The findings of the Housing Requirement Study will be integrated into the SHMA update and will inform its content.
+2.3.22 The SHMA sets out detailed information on the type mix and affordability of housing needs across the District and forms the basis in particular for the affordable housing policies within the Core Strategy.
+Work on an update to the SHMA was undertaken by ARC4 who produced the SHMA in support of the Further Engagement Draft.
+The update was completed in October 2013 and uses updated data and information to reflect changes in the housing market and produces new estimates of future affordable housing need.
+The findings of the Housing Requirement Study have been integrated into the SHMA update and have informed its content.

-Strategic Housing Land Availability Assessment

-2.3.23 The First SHLAA for the district was published in support of the Core Strategy Further Engagement Draft.
-An update has been undertaken which looks at additional new sites including sites put to the council and also smaller sites as a result of reducing the size threshold from 0.4 ha to 0.2ha.
-This will assess the broad picture of potentially available land to deliver the location strategy and also update the 5 year supply of deliverable housing land.
+Strategic Housing Land Availability Assessment (SHLAA) Update additional new sites including sites put to the Council and also smaller sites as a result of reducing the size threshold from 0.4 ha to 0.2ha.
+It assesses the broad picture of potentially available land to deliver the location strategy and also update the 5 year supply of deliverable housing land.
+As with the first SHLAA it has been published online.
+It is comprised of several elements, Including: